-Typically, there is a standard recommended protocol for the number of HIFU shots that should be adminstered to each region of the face.
+Typically, there is a standard recommended protocol for the number of HIFU shots that should be administered to each region of the face.
 However, clinics may customise the protocol and vary the number of HIFU shots.

 Important Tip: Always ask for the approximate number of HIFU shots that you are getting prior to the starting.
 An experienced doctor should be able to advise you on the number of shots required based on your facial analysis.
 If you have severe saggy skin, you will require more HIFU shots, which will be more expensive!

-However, you must bear in mind that it is only makes sense for you to compare the number of shots amongst clinics that offer the same brand of HIFU.
+However, you must bear in mind that it only makes sense for you to compare the number of shots amongst clinics that offer the same brand of HIFU.
 For example, the recommended number of Sygmalift shots will differ from the recommended number of Ultraformer shots.

 - Treatment protocols